LitonZhang/sequential-regression-variational-autoencoder-SRVAE-and-online-instructor/README.md

 This repository contains the official implementation of algorithms proposed in the paper **"A modeling and adaptive evolution method for simulation parameters of digital twin shop floor"** published in *Robotics and Computer-Integrated Manufacturing*.
 If this repository aids your research, please cite our work (see [Citation](#citation)).

 ## Features
-- **Sequential Regression Variational Autoencoder (SRVAE)**: A novel time series forecasting model for digital twin parameter evolution.
+- **Sequential Regression Variational Autoencoder (SRVAE)**: A novel time series forecasting model.
-- **Online Instructor Algorithm**: Adaptive online training framework for dynamic shop floor environments.
+- **Online Instructor Algorithm**: An online learning algorithm for machine learning.
 - **Benchmark Models**:
   - LSTM
   - Deep Factors:doi=https://doi.org/10.48550/arXiv.1905.12417